jimmyangel/jimmyangel.github.io/_posts/2016-12-29-Rikitraki-update-2.md

 title: Rikitraki Update

 ---
 ### It has been a long time since my last post.
-Here is an update.
+Here is an update...

 Wow, I can't believe that my last post was back in July.
 I have been pretty busy with some consulting work I am doing in the Internet of Things (IoT) field.
 Pretty exciting!
 But I am committed to continuing supporting and improving [RikiTraki](https://www.rikitraki.com)...